These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only your average day, not your worst days

-Why: VA rating is meant to capture the full range of your disability, including during flare-ups.
+VA rating is meant to capture the full range of your disability, including during flare-ups.
 M21-1 instructs examiners to document worst-day functioning under the DeLuca standard.

-Do this instead: Always describe what your knee is like at its worst - frequency and duration of bad episodes - and contrast with your average day.
+Instead: Always describe what your knee is like at its worst - frequency and duration of bad episodes - and contrast with your average day.
 Say: 'On my worst days, which happen [X times per week], I cannot [specific function].'

 Impact: May prevent recognition of additional functional loss that supports a higher rating at any level